Srijit Mukherji: 2025–present

-Srijit's next film Shotyi Bole Shotyi Kichhu Nei released soon in January 2025.
+Srijit's next film Shotyi Bole Shotyi Kichhu Nei released in January 2025.
 Then he had a Poila Baishakh release, with the sequel of Hemlock Society, Killbill Society, a romantic dark comedy film that released in April 2025.
-He also had a Durga Puja release that year, but in the digital space, with the second and final season of Feluda Pherot, based on Jawto Kando Kathmandute by Satyajit Ray.
-Upcoming, he has a Christmas release, a biographical period drama film titled Lawho Gouranger Naam Re, based on the life and times of Shri Chaitanya Mahaprabhu.
-He also has a complete film in hand named Winkle Twinkle, based on a play by Bratya Basu, that is currently roaming in different festivals and is scheduled to release theatrically anytime in 2026.
-Another film by him is also announced, titled Emperor vs Sarat Chandra, slated to release on 1 May 2026.
+He also had a Durga Puja release that year, but in the digital space, with the second and final season of Feluda Pherot, based on Jawto Kando Kathmandute by Satyajit Ray (held on from its initial Christmas 2020 release).
+Recently, an epic drama film titled Lawho Gouranger Naam Re, based on the life and times of Shri Chaitanya Mahaprabhu was released on the occasion of Christmas 2025.
+Upcoming, he has a complete film in hand named Winkle Twinkle, based on a play by Bratya Basu, that is currently roaming in different festivals and is scheduled to release theatrically soon in 2026.
+Another film by him is also announced, titled Emperor vs Sarat Chandra, slated to release in Puja 2026.